 - 44% of employees report to have been either emotionally or physically abused by a current or previous boss.

-- American companies spend an estimated $360 billion on Healthcare for employees as a result of bad bosses (Stress, Depression etc…) this figure is the most troubling of all.
+- American companies spend an estimated $360 billion on Healthcare for employees as a result of bad bosses (Stress, Depression etc. …) this figure is the most troubling of all.

 When we chose to write this article, as a company we had no idea that the magnitude of this issue was so severe.
-So we’ve decided to contribute our bit to good working people, to allow them to spot the signs then go from Authority to Authoritarian behaviour and where the line is crossed and you should not stand for it as a worker, a human being and in this day of modern living.
+So, we’ve decided to contribute our bit to good working people, to allow them to spot the signs then go from Authority to Authoritarian behavior and where the line is crossed and you should not stand for it as a worker, a human being and in this day of modern living.

-Rather than create a hate witch hunt towards bosses and leaders out there, let’s look at this objectively that resolving the above numbers will actually result in an increase in productivity, save on medical costs and improve the general well being for everyone, including your boss who probably has (Like all of us) lots of stress on their head and everyone knows, when a company is more successful, the likelihood is everyone in the company feels that success and happiness, including the boss, which should reflect on their mood.
+Rather than create a hate witch hunt towards bosses and leaders out there, let’s look at this objectively that resolving the above numbers will actually result in an increase in productivity, save on medical costs and improve the general wellbeing for everyone, including your boss who probably has (Like all of us) lots of stress on their head and everyone knows, when a company is more successful, the likelihood is everyone in the company feels that success and happiness, including the boss, which should reflect on their mood.
 (Theoretically).

 In our opinion, there is a huge difference between a boss and a leader, with former giving orders and the latter leading by example.
 The below image encapsulates this perfectly:

 Now understand that bosses and leaders both have to tell you what to do, but the one that leads you is the one that demonstrates quality that inspire their team to follow in their direction and motivates.
-In the past, bosses have lead by fear, the fear of you failing, the fear of rejection, the fear of losing your job and livelihood, so people have worked as hard as they can in the fear of these things.
+In the past, bosses have led by fear, the fear of you failing, the fear of rejection, the fear of losing your job and livelihood, so people have worked as hard as they can in the fear of these things.
 It belongs in the dark ages, as leaders get the most out of people by making them feel good which is far more effective, here are the traits to look out for in good leadership:

 - Honest and Integrity